Cybersecurity-UW/cybersecurity-uw.github.io/README.md

-Cybersecurity UW website.
+# Cybersecurity UW website.

 (In development 2021-present)

 Currently destined for https://cybersecurity-uw.github.io, potentially another domain.

 Content is copied from the previous iteration of the site.
+Site is forked from the Doks theme example.

+## Dependencies
 This project is built on:
 - **Hugo** ([https://gohugo.io](https://gohugo.io)), a static site generator written in Go.
 It takes markdown articles and json-like configuration files as input, and outputs static html.
 The main advantage of Hugo is its speed.